 Have you always wanted to help your child learn to code with Scratch, but not been sure where to start?
-Here at Create & Learn, we aim to make coding understandable and fun for all students.
+Don't worry, we're here to help.
+At Create & Learn, we aim to make coding understandable and fun for all students.

 What is Scratch coding?

 Scratch is a free block-based coding platform that allows you to create your own games, stories, and animations.
-On Scratch, you can program many different types of projects, such as a Magic Pen, Wizard Tag Game, or Snake.
+On Scratch, you can program many different types of projects, such as a Magic Pen, Wizard Tag Game, Geometry Dash, Basketball Game, Pacman, or Snake.
 Scratch is designed for students age 8-16, but can be used by everyone.

 How do I learn to code with Scratch?

-Here we'll get started learning Scratch coding with a few simple steps.
+Here we'll get started learning Scratch coding in a few simple steps.
+You can also follow along with our YouTube video.

 1. Start a new project